guoguo12/cs61b/content.md

 * ["Advice for Computer Science College Students"](http://joelonsoftware.com/articles/CollegeAdvice.html) from Joel Spolsky, blogger extraordinaire and cofoudner of Stack Overflow (among other things).
 * ["The Curse of the Gifted"](http://www.vanadac.com/~dajhorn/novelties/ESR%20-%20Curse%20Of%20The%20Gifted.html) by Eric S. Raymond, in an email to Linus Torvalds, creator of Linux and Git.
 * John DeNero talks about freedom, power, and self-worth: [link](https://www.youtube.com/watch?v=e_jH9GkahPQ&feature=youtu.be&t=33m33s).
-* Some random guy [asking a question](https://groups.google.com/forum/#!search/larry$20sanger$20java$201996/comp.lang.java/aSPAJO05LIU/ushhUIQQ-ogJ) about his Java web crawler that would one day [change the world](https://en.wikipedia.org/wiki/Google).
-Remember, asking questions is a good thing&mdash;never be afraid to ask questions!
+* Some random guy [asking a question](https://groups.google.com/forum/#!search/larry$20sanger$20java$201996/comp.lang.java/aSPAJO05LIU/ushhUIQQ-ogJ) (in 1996) about his Java web crawler, which would eventually become [kind of a big deal](https://en.wikipedia.org/wiki/Google).
+Don't be afraid to ask questions!

 <!--
 ### Just for Fun